Important

 Contact information, including email addresses, phone numbers and names for your two references, is provided via the School of Graduate Studies and Postdoctoral Affairs application system.
 Your referees will be contacted via email once your application is paid for and submitted.
 They will be required to complete an online reference form in English.
 Referees have the option of uploading letters of recommendation with their completed online reference form.

 References are an important part of your application to the Graduate Diploma.
 It is highly advisable to select referees who know your skills and experience, and who can communicate your ability to succeed in an academic program.
 It is recommend that you contact your referees with a minimum of four weeks’ notice before the application deadline.
-Ensure that your referees are available and have ample time to complete the reference form before the application deadline.
+Ensure that your referees are available and have ample time to complete the reference form before the document deadline.

 Applicants must submit a 400-word response to our Personal Statement of Interest question explaining your motivation in applying for the GDipICL program and the training/experience that will support your application for the Graduate Diploma in Immigration and Citizenship Law.